josca42/veritas/README.md

   1) Start implementing much of the NLP functionality for processing the articles and start experimenting with the social network data to see how useful it is at this stage.

   2) Create something that resembles a shitty blockchain news feed.
-And maybe experiment with using [jina.ai](https://github.com/jina-ai) to make it searchable and build a better backend.
+And experiment with using [jina.ai](https://github.com/jina-ai) to make it searchable and create a better backend.